Skip to main content

 Direct Client Injection

 If you use rTorrent, Transmission, Deluge, or qBittorrent, cross-seed can inject the torrents it finds directly into your torrent client.
-This satisfies most simple use cases.
-For more complex cases, autotorrent2 or qbit_manage is recommended.
+This feature is extremely robust and can be leveraged manually or through automation external to cross-seed.

 tip